awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 1. Start Pageant, right\-click the Pageant icon on the taskbar \(it may be hidden\), and choose **Add Key**\.
 Select the \.ppk file that you created, type the passphrase if necessary, and choose **Open**\.

 1. Start a PuTTY session and connect to your instance in the public subnet using its public IP address\.
 For more information, see [Starting a PuTTY Session](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html#putty-ssh)\.
-In the **Auth** category, ensure that you select the **Allow agent forwarding** option, and leave the **Private key file for authentication** box blank\.
+In the **Auth** category, ensure that you select the **Allow agent forwarding** option, and leave the **Private key file for authentication** box blank\.<a name="test-internet-connection"></a>

 **To test the internet connection**